UK National Emergency: CHILDREN AT RISK

 3 children abused & neglected by their adoptive parents for 10 years.

-Present authority actions under the guise of safeguarding children, are no different to a fire officer noting fire risks in the family home and as a result, addressing those risks by demolishing that family home: In light of present-day knowledge and understanding of child psychology, Britain's present Family Court and Child Protection system is guilty of harming & trafficking children.
+Present authority actions under the guise of safeguarding children, are no different to a fire officer noting fire risks in the family home and as a result, addressing those risks by demolishing that family home: The indisputable truth is; according to present-day knowledge and understanding of child psychology, Britain's present Family Court and Child Protection system is guilty of harming & trafficking children.

 An individual can look very good on paper but the pieces of paper are just that.

-Indeed, it is greatly disturbing to find that people, as fully trained teachers, social workers, medical professionals, child psychologists etc., are committing crimes against children.
+Indeed, it is deeply troubling to find that fully trained teachers, social workers, medical professionals, child psychologists etc., are committing crimes against children.
 Such people absolutely know the full extent of damage they are inflicting; the very fact that highly educated, professionals can abuse a child, exposes the reality, that adult education in the field of child-care, does very little toward changing an abuser's desires.

 The problems, very clearly, need to be addressed according to the proposals suggested herein and, through prompt therapy for & support for child victims, in order that fewer people grow-up with an innate capacity to abuse others and/or suffer abuse: